syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Working-with-Charts.md

 MS Excel allows you to select the range of data for the Sparklines creation.
 It also allows you to choose where the sparklines can be placed.
 The Sparklines appear once you select the data range and the location range.
 Now, you can customize the apperance of Sparklines in terms of color, style, etc. A group of Sparkline tools are available on the ribbon to change the high point, low point, color, edit the sparkline data, etc.

-### Sparkline Creation by Using XlsIO
+###Sparkline Creation by Using XlsIO

 XlsIO provides support for creation of Sparklines by using simple APIs.

 * ISparklineGroups interface caches the SparklineGroup that needs to be added to the Spreadsheet.
 * ISparklineGroup represents Sparklines in object, and has properties that allows  to customize it.
 * ISparklines interface returns the collection of Sparkline present in a Worksheet.
 * ISparkline represents a sparkline in the Sparklines.
 Currently, XlsIO supports all the three types of sparklines--Line, Column, Win/Loss that are supported in Excel 2010.

 The following code example illustrates how to create Sparklines by using XlsIO.

+{% highlight C# %}